hackbinghamton/DataScienceWorkshop/DataEngineering/SQLIntermediate.md

 ### What You'll Learn
 In this section you'll learn:
 1. SELECT Statements using JOIN
-  * INNER JOIN (aka Simple Join)
+    * INNER JOIN
-  * LEFT OUTER JOIN (aka LEFT JOIN)
+    * LEFT OUTER JOIN
-  * RIGHT OUTER JOIN (aka RIGHT JOIN)
+    * RIGHT OUTER JOIN
-  * FULL OUTER JOIN (aka FULL JOIN)
+    * FULL OUTER JOIN

 ### Prerequisites
 Before starting this section you should have an understanding of:
 1. How to retrieve data in SQL - [Beginner SQL portion](SQLBeginner.md)

 ### Introduction
-In this section you will be introduced to ```JOIN``` statements.
+In this section, you will be introduced to `JOIN` statements.
 You will learn how they are used and when each statement is applicable.
 In this section there are exercises to follow along with that use the included data set.
-You will use SQLFiddle, which is linked below.
+You will use SQLFiddle to follow along.

 ## SELECT Statements using JOIN
 Now that you are familiar with using select statements to retrieve specific data from a table,